kszenes/kszenes.github.io/_drafts/2024-10-13-Cheatsheet.md

 ```

 Note that the `-s` silences the progress bar of the `curl` command such that it is not overlaid on top of the `fzf` window.
-As you can see, the preview window maintains the syntax highlighting from the `curl` command and is fully scrollable.
+The preview window maintains the syntax highlighting from the `curl` command and is fully scrollable.

 # `fzf` configuration

-`fzf` has a number of customization options that can be used to achieve the desired appearance and workflow.
+`fzf` has a number of customization options that can be used to tweak the desired appearance and workflow to your liking.
 These configurations can be either passed as flags to the `fzf` command or set globally in the environment variable `FZF_DEFAULT_OPTS`.
-I use this variable to set the size of the preview window as well as enable vim keybindings for scrolling the preview window (`<C-u>`: up, `<C-d>`: down, etc.):
+I use this variable to set the size of the preview window as well as enable vim keybindings for scrolling the preview window (e.g., `<C-u>`: up, `<C-d>`: down):

 ```sh
 export FZF_DEFAULT_OPTS="--preview-window=right,80%:wrap \